 Next. flip so that the exterior fabrics are right sides together and the lining pieces are right sides together (with the zipper hidden in the middle).

 Open the zipper at least half way at this point!

 Pin and sew around all edges leaving approximately a 4″ opening in the bottom (or side) of the lining.
 You’ll be using a 1/2″ seam allowance.
 Be sure to get close to the metal zipper ends on one side, and bending the zipper end down into the pouch on the other side making sure it doesn’t get caught in the seam.

-Box the corners by pinching each corner together and aligning the side/bottom seams.
+Box the corners by pinching each corner together and aligning each corresponding side/bottom seam, one corner at a time.
 Use a ruler and water soluble marker to mark a line perpendicular to the side seam 3.5″ long.